How to Calculate Fast Food Profit Margin and Maximize Profits

 Step 1: Calculate Sales Revenue

 Sales revenue is the total amount of money your restaurant generates from food and beverage sales before subtracting any costs.
-This number forms the base for all margin calculations.
-Accurately tracking sales is crucial because even small errors can distort profit analysis.

 Step 2: Subtract Cost of Goods Sold